 I was amazed to think back to my last time here, when I painted the snow red and green with bloody sputum.
 Now, I had no cough at all.
 The satellite text I sent Julie says it all: “Speedy, solid icefall climb… Hope it’s my last icefall ascent.
 Relaxing day at Camp 1; Spartan but beautiful, and fine weather.
 Fit & well.”

-One of the best parts of this rotation turned out to be the fact that we were climbing with our buddies from the “classic” IMG team, which allowed us to get to know them better.
+One of the best parts of this rotation turned out to be climbing with our buddies from the “classic” IMG team, which allowed us to get to know them better.
 Previously we had been on a staggered schedule, but now everyone’s acclimatization was on even footing, and the weather dictated when we would leave as a larger group.
 Fun to chat with these buddies, new and old.

 Justin set about improving camp, meaning dealing with the latrine situation: It had become hopelessly overfull, and needed to be replaced.
 By the time he was done, we had a brand-spanking-new hole in the snow, complete with a privacy / wind barrier.